Trevisan's extractor in the presence of quantum side information: Technical preliminaries

 \subsection{Min-entropy}

 To measure how much randomness a source contains and can be extracted, we need to use the \emph{smooth conditional min-entropy}.
 This entropy measure was first defined by Renner~\cite{Ren05}, and represents the optimal measure for randomness extraction in the sense that it is always possible to extract that amount of almost-uniform randomness from a source, but never more.
+Before defining this notion, we first state a \emph{non-smooth} version.

-\begin{deff}[conditional min-entropy] Let $\rho_{AB} \in \sno{AB}$.
+\begin{deff}[conditional min-entropy~\cite{Ren05}] Let $\rho_{AB} \in \sno{AB}$.
 The \emph{min-entropy} of $A$ conditioned on $B$ is defined as

 \end{deff}

 We will often drop the subscript $\rho$ when there is no doubt about what underlying state is meant.

 This definition has a simple operational interpretation when the first system is classical, which is the case we consider.
 K\"onig et al.~\cite{KRS09} showed that for a state $\rho_{XB} = \sum_{x \in \cX} p_x \proj{x} \tensor \rho^x_B$ classical on $X$, where $\pguess{X|B}$ is the maximum probability of guessing $X$ given $B$, namely